 Titans are large ships coming in 3 sections, Bow, Core, and Aft.
 Unlike other ships a Titan doesn’t have different section types to choose from, but weapons loadout can still be customized to some degree.
 They consume 16 command points when fielded.

 Need some help?
-Get some at our 101 Stellaris Tips page.
+Get some at my 101 Stellaris Tips page.

 Titans can be equipped with 1 titan weapon (Perdition Beam) and 6 large weapons.

-One sensible design is to set the Titan up for long-range combat since the only type of Combat Computer available to it is the Artillery computer, although there are several types, each with its own bonuses.
+One interesting design is to set the Titan up for long-range combat since the only type of Combat Computer available to it is the Artillery computer.
 Install 6 Kinetic Batteries (or whatever type of kinetic weapon is available) and the Titan’s Perdition Beam.
 If you want to save a little on build and maintenance costs equip it with the smallest reactor you can that still provides enough power for the ship design.

-The best that can be done for Titan evasion is around 12%, even with Advanced Afterburners, so resources will be better spent elsewhere when it comes to equipping the Auxiliary slots.
+The best that can be done for Titan’s evasion is an improvement of around 12%, even with Advanced Afterburners, so resources will be better spent elsewhere when it comes to equipping the Auxiliary slots.
 During ship design equip it with the best thrusters you have which will provide an evasion of around 9% at best, unless power consumption or costs are a factor.

 If your fleets are set up for quick kills equipping the Titan with 3 Auxiliary Fire Control Computers and adding the Targeting Grid Defensive Aura, which provides a +10 tracking to the ships in the system is a very effective design.